Carol Doda: Bottomless entertainer

-On September 3, 1969, Carol Doda began dancing bottomless (i.e., totally nude) at the Condor.
-She danced bottomless until the California Alcoholic Beverages Commission passed a rule in the autumn of 1972 prohibiting nude dancing in places that served alcohol.
+On September 3, 1969, Carol Doda began dancing bottomless (i.e. totally nude) at the Condor.
+She danced bottomless until late 1972, when the California Alcoholic Beverages Commission prohibited nude dancing in places that served alcohol.

-In 1969, Doda performed with The TAC squad, a bottomless all-girl band at Carol Doda's at 430 Broadway in San Francisco.
+In 1969, Doda performed with The Tac Squad, a bottomless all-girl band, at Carol Doda's at 430 Broadway in San Francisco.

 Court appearances

 On April 22, 1965, Doda was arrested along with Pete Mattioli and Gino del Prete, owners of the Condor Club.
 They were cleared when two judges instructed not-guilty verdicts.
 Judge Friedman's memorandum to opposing attorneys reads, "Whether acts ... are lewd and dissolute depends not on any individual's interpretation or personal opinion, but on the consensus of the entire community ..."
 Doda and del Prete were arrested during police raids to stop bare-bosom shows in North Beach.
 Peter Mattioli owned the Condor Club by 1967 and Doda still appeared in shows there.

 In 1969, Doda was a witness during the trial of two all-nude dancers who were arrested for "indecent exposure and lewd and dissolute conduct".
 The defendants were dancers at the Pink Pussy Kat in Orangevale, California.
 Presiding Municipal Court Judge Earl Warren Jr. moved the trial, temporarily, from the courtroom to Chuck Landis Largo club.
-There, Doda performed to live song and dance numbers, along with a movie titled Guru You.
+There, Doda performed to live song and dance numbers, along with a film titled Guru You.
 She was cross-examined by a deputy district attorney about what she hoped to convey to audiences in her act.
 Doda was dressed in a red miniskirt with dark blue piping and beige boots.
 She responded that the movie represents "a satire of pornography ... it's to show people the humorous side of sex".
-Several members of the 10-man, 2-woman jury kept in check their smiles as Doda explained the 17-minute movie.
+Several members of the 10-man, 2-woman jury kept their smiles in check as Doda explained the 17-minute film.
 The deputy district attorney opposed asking her to perform, considering it irrelevant to the case.
 He was overruled by Warren.